Head-Heart-Hands | Formation

 (See a theme here?)

-Second: Unless it’s clearly in reference to an individual, most times “you” in the New Testament should be translated as “y’all” or even "all y'all" because it's a plural word form.
-So though we often read the Bible on our own as though it’s written to each of us personally, it’s usually addressed to a group of people, like a church.
+Second: Most times “you” in the New Testament should be translated as “y’all” or even "all y'all" because it's a plural form of the word.
+So though we often read the Bible on our own as though it’s written to each of us personally, it’s usually addressed to a group of people or a fellowship, like a church.

 This letter is from Paul, chosen by the will of God to be an apostle of Christ Jesus, and from our own brother Timothy.
 I am writing to God’s church in Corinth, and to all of his holy people throughout Greece.
 (2 Corinthians 1:1)